 There are over 8 miles of trails to hike here at this Reserve, ranging from easy to moderate.
 All have something special and unique to see.

 Due to varying elevations at this park, there are several habitats found here.
-For example, freshwater and saltwater ecosystems, coastal strand, sage scrub, salt marsh, chaparral, and finally conifer woodland are all present here at the Reserve.
+For example, freshwater and saltwater ecosystems, coastal strand, sage scrub, salt marsh, chaparral, and conifer woodland are all present here at the Reserve.

 Let’s Go Hiking at the Torrey Pines State Natural Reserve!